This chapter contains the following sections:

 The atomic write of the redo entry containing the transaction's commit record is the single event that determines the transaction has committed.
 Oracle Database returns a success code to the committing transaction although the data buffers have not yet been written to disk.
 The corresponding changes to data blocks are deferred until it is efficient for DBWn to write them to the data files.

 Note:LGWR can write redo log entries to disk before a transaction commits.
-The redo entries become permanent only if the transaction later commits.
+The changes that are protected by the redo entries become permanent only if the transaction later commits.

 When activity is high, LGWR can use group commits.
 For example, a user commits, causing LGWR to write the transaction's redo entries to disk.
 During this write other users commit.
 LGWR cannot write to disk to commit these transactions until its previous write completes.
 Upon completion, LGWR can write the list of redo entries of waiting transactions (not yet committed) in one operation.
 In this way, the database minimizes disk I/O and maximizes performance.
 If commits requests continue at a high rate, then every write by LGWR can contain multiple commit records.